Shashankii/AI-sentiment-analyzer/README.md

 Brand monitoring

+--

 🧠 Behind the Scenes

 The app uses the Hugging Face pipeline() API for sentiment classification.
 It accepts raw text as input and outputs:

 Label: Positive / Negative / Neutral

 Score: Confidence value from 0 to 1

-Batch processing is supported via CSV reading with pandas.
+Batch processing is supported via CSV reading with pandas